Towey DNA Genealogical Analysis

 Although Bill Towey’s father is of known Irish heritage, please note his mother is of German heritage.
 His document displays DNA analysis by three genealogical DNA companies.

-This analysis could also apply to his brother Richard E. Towey, Clan Genealogist 2001 to 2012 and his sister Janet Towey Mann, Chan Secretary 2004 to 2010.
+This analysis could also apply to his brother Richard E. Towey, Clan Genealogist 2001 to 2012 and his sister Janet Towey Mann, Clan Secretary 2004 to 2010.

 - Dick and Janet physically researched ancestor birth records in Ballaghaderreen and in Germany.